Elaine Mokhtefi

-Elaine Mokhtefi (born 1928) is an American and Algerian activist, translator, and writer.
+Elaine Mokhtefi (December 10, 1928 – September 11, 2026) was an American and Algerian activist, translator and writer.
 Born in New York, Mokhtefi began working as a translator for anti-racist and anti-colonial activist movements after moving to Paris in her twenties.
 She supported Algerian independence efforts, then lived in Algeria from 1962 until she was forced to leave the country in 1974.
 Her memoir of her time there, Algiers, Third World Capital: Freedom Fighters, Revolutionaries, Black Panthers, was published by Verso Books in 2018.

 Early life

-Elaine Mokhtefi was born Elaine Klein in 1928 in Hempstead, New York.
+Elaine Klein was born in Hempstead, New York, on December 10, 1928.
 Her family was secular Jewish, and she described facing antisemitism throughout her childhood.
-Her parents were not particularly political, though her father at one point attended Socialist Party meetings, and she described her mother as "especially anti-racist."
+Her parents were not particularly political, though her father at one point attended Socialist Party meetings, and she described her mother as "especially anti-racist".

 At age 16, she enrolled at Wesleyan College, a Christian school in Georgia.
 Mokhtefi rebelled against the segregationist environment, and she was kicked out after a year.

 After returning to New York, she studied languages and joined the anti-war group United World Federalists.
 In 1951, at age 23, she traveled to Paris from New York by boat, a trip that took 14 days, and sought work there as a translator.